bizquigs/rosa-workshop-content/rosa-content/200-ops/autoscaling.md

     oc -n autoscale-ex get pods
     ```

-    Your output will look something like this:
+    Your output will look something like this, except like, a stupid number:

     ```{.text .no-copy}
     NAME                     READY   STATUS    RESTARTS   AGE